aastha985/Employee_Attrition_Prediction/README.md

 <img src="Images/FeatureImportance.png" height="500">

+#### Best Performing Model
+The best performance was obtained in Random Forest Model with PCA and Oversampling with an accuracy of 99.2%, the precision of 98.6%, recall of 99.8% and F1 Score of 99.2%.

 ## Instructions to run
 Jupyter Notebook can be run using Google Colab or locally using Anaconda Navigator.